20-foot Containers: How to Load, Dimensions, Measurements and Capacity

 Loading the car

-Once your car is ready, it’s reversed into the container.
+Once your car is ready, drive it into the container very carefully (again, this is why you need a ramp).
 The back and sides of each wheel are blocked with wooden or metal chocks to prevent any movement.
 It’s important to screw the chocks into the floor of the container to make them extra secure.
 After that, use rope to tie the wheels to the sides of the container.
-The car must be facing outwards when customs officials open the container so they can read the vehicle identification number (VIN).
+The front of the car must be facing towards the doors of the container, so when customs officials open the container they can read the vehicle identification number (VIN).

-If you’re putting furniture and a car into a container than you should a build a wall between them, typically made from plywood or timber.
+If you’re putting furniture and a car into a container, you should build a wall between them, typically made from plywood or timber.
 This is called embarkation and it’s a great way of preventing your car from damaging your other belongings.

 What next?